gthvn1/zraysm/samples/README.md

-It is a simple example that shows how to run wasm in the browser to play a little bit with WAT file before trying to load and build one from *Zraysm*.
+It is a simple example that shows how to build `add.wat` and then run `add.wasm` in the browser to experiment with WAT file before trying to load and build it from *Zraysm*.
 It is not related to *Zraysm*.

 ```shell